fleschutz/CWTS/README.md

 Compiler Warnings Test Suite (CWTS)
 ====================================

 **Good compiler warnings can prevent software bugs from the beginning on.
 Sadly, most warnings are either undetected or disabled by the default warning level.
-This repo checks the warning coverage of popular C++ compilers against 70 test cases.
-See the 📂[src](src/) subfolder for the source code of the test cases and all results in the 📂[test_results](test_results/) subfolder.**
+This repo checks the warning coverage of popular C++ compilers against 70 test cases in the 📂[src](src/) subfolder.**

 🔧 Installation